 INTRODUCTION

-India's indigenous chicken breeds are vital for rural livelihoods and biodiversity, yet they face significant threats from commercial poultry production, leading to a decline in their genetic diversity.
-These indigenous chicken breeds are crucial for rural livelihoods, genetic conservation and sustainable poultry farming.
+India's indigenous chicken breeds are vital and crucial for rural livelihoods , biodiversity genetic conservation and sustainable poultry farming, yet they face significant threats from commercial poultry production, leading to a decline in their genetic diversity. .
 These breeds exhibit unique traits, including disease resistance, climate adaptability and superior meat and egg quality, making them valuable genetic resources (Shaji et al., 2025).
 However, intensified commercial poultry production has led to the decline of native breeds, necessitating urgent conservation efforts (Chatnallikar et al., 2025).

 In the present study, we took three breeds, namely Kadaknath, Narmada Nidhi and Jabalpur color.
 Kadaknath is the only black meat chicken of India.
-It is the only animal breed in our country to get Geographical Indication (GI) tag (Sharma et al., 2022).
+It is the only poultry breed in our country to get Geographical Indication (GI) tag (Sharma et al., 2022).
 This breed inhabits western Madhya Pradesh mainly the Jhabua and Dhar districts and adjoining areas of Gujarat and Rajasthan (Sehrawat et al., 2022).
 The meat and eggs are rich source of protein (25.47% in flesh) and iron (Gupta et al., 2023).
 Jabalpur Color (JBC) bird is an improved dual-purpose synthetic line developed under the All India Coordinated Research Project on Poultry Breeding (AICRP), NDVSU, Jabalpur.
 It was evolved from the broiler control line and dwarf male line.
 Its body weight and egg production are better than indigenous backyard poultry breeds (Sharma et al., 2023).
 AICRP, NDVSU, Jabalpur has also developed a dual-purpose coloured chicken variety, Narmada Nidhi which resembles native chicken in appearance but has higher production potential.
 It has 25% inheritance of Kadaknath and 75% of Jabalpur Colour.

 In this study, we compared the biometrical parameters of deep pectoral muscle of Kadaknath, Narmada Nidhi and Jabalpur color birds.
-Gross biometrical parameters show muscle growth and development during post-hatch period, helps to compare early or late growth of a particular breed.
+Gross biometrical parameters of muscle growth and development during post-hatch period, helps to compare early or late growth of a particular breed.
 These parameters also indicate the effect of age, sex, breed and weight on muscle growth.
 As deep pectoral muscle contributes significantly to the breast portion of the carcass, it will also help to predict the market value of the bird.
 Other than this, the nutritional value of meat is the key factor to decide the market price of any particular fowl.

 2. MATERIAL AND METHODS

-This study was conducted on three types of birds i.e. Kadaknath, Narmada nidhi and Jabalpur color.
+This study was conducted on three breeds of birds i.e. Kadaknath, Narmada nidhi and Jabalpur color.
 Total 36 birds were taken in the present study with each breed represented by twelve birds.
 The birds were categorized into two age groups: 6 weeks and 10 weeks age in Kadaknath (G1 and G2), Narmada Nidhi (G3 and G4) and Jabalpur color (G5 and G6), respectively with six birds in each group.
 Birds were procured from AICRP, Livestock Farm, Adhartal, NDVSU, Jabalpur (M.P.).
 All the birds were raised under same conditions, without any significant differences in nutrition and environment and had free access to food and water.
-6 birds of each breed were sacrificed at 6 and 10 weeks of age following CPCSEA guidelines.
+6 birds of each breed were sacrificed at 6 and 10 weeks of age following CCSEA guidelines.

-The study was approved by the Institutional Animal Ethics Committee (IAEC) and all procedures were performed according to the guidelines of the “Committee for the Purpose of Control and Supervision of Experiments on Animals (CPCSEA) for birds.
+The study was approved by the Institutional Animal Ethics Committee (IAEC) and all procedures were performed according to the guidelines of the “Committee for Control and Supervision of Experiments on Animals (CCSEA) for birds.
 All birds were humanely slaughtered by cervical dislocation at the Department of Veterinary Anatomy, CoVSc & A.H., Jabalpur.
 The right side of skeletal muscles was used for gross biometrical studies.

 The biometrical parameters were recorded on breast and leg muscles as follows: